highcharts/highcharts/docs/dashboards/style-by-css.md

 }
 ```

-To style the dashboard's component:
+To style the dashboard's component div and its content:
 ```css
 .highcharts-dashboards-component {
     border-radius: 10px;